Seren-Hughes/boops-and-snoots-rescue/README.md

 - **Adobe Photoshop & Illustrator** – Used for image editing and creating branding elements.
 - **DALL·E** (AI Image Generation) – Used as a brainstorming tool for initial logo ideas, but all final design work was edited and customized in Adobe Photoshop and Illustrator.
 - **ChatGPT** – Used as a writing aid to help refine and structure text.

 ## Testing
+The website has been thoroughly tested to ensure functionality, accessibility, and responsiveness.
+All HTML and CSS have passed validation checks without errors, and Lighthouse scores are excellent across performance, accessibility, best practices, and SEO.
+Additionally, multiple bug fixes and improvements were made during development to enhance the user experience.

-For detailed information on testing, including user story validation and test cases, please refer to the [TESTING.md](TESTING.md) file.
+For a detailed breakdown of the testing process, including validation results, Lighthouse scores, and a list of bug fixes, please refer to [TESTING.md](TESTING.md)

-## Bugs
-🐛 A list of identified bugs and their fixes can be found in the [TESTING.md](TESTING.md) file.

 ## Deployment